-A minimum semester mark of 45% must be obtained to enable the student to write the final examination.
+A minimum semester mark of 45% per module must be obtained to enable the student to write the final examination.

-The additional examination opportunity is only for students who have obtained a reassessment mark during the first opportunity, with medical reasons and students with religious reservations.
+The additional examination opportunity is only for students who have obtained a reassessment mark during the first opportunity, or for medical reasons or students with religious reservations.

-The way that the final mark is calculated is outlined in the study guide for each module.
+The way in which the final mark is calculated is outlined in the study guide for each module.
 The weight assigned to the examination mark differs between modules depending on the stipulations of each module.

 The duration of examination papers is normally 3 hours.
-Examinations are normally open-book, except for modules using simulations or independent projects.
+Examinations are normally open-book in nature, except for modules using simulations or independent projects.